Cookies managing

 What is the difference between NFRD and CSRD and does the CSRD replace the NFRD?

-The CSRD replaces the Non-Financial Reporting Directive (NFRD).
-The main difference between the two directives are the inclusion criteria described above, which in the case of CSRD cover a larger number of companies.
-CSRD will require environmental, social and governance (ESG) reporting from 49,000 companies in Europe, compared to the 11,000 covered by the NFRD directive.
-In the Czech Republic, our home base, the number of companies required to report will go up from 25 to 1,500.
+The CSRD replaced the Non-Financial Reporting Directive (NFRD).
+The main difference between the two directives are the inclusion criteria, which in the case of CSRD cover a larger number of companies.
+CSRD (in its current scope) requires environmental, social and governance (ESG) reporting from 49,000 companies in Europe, compared to the 11,000 covered by the NFRD directive.
+In the Czech Republic, Flagship’s home base, the number of companies required to report went up from 25 to 1,500.

 Among the other differences are the requirement for third party assurance, new ESRS reporting guidelines, digital “tagging” to create machine-readable reports, and implementation of the double materiality principle.
 Read more details about the ESRS below.

-Who is subject to the CSRD and what is the timeline?
+Who is eligible for CSRD and what is the timeline for reporting?

-The CSRD also covers SMEs traded on EU markets.
-For small SMEs, companies meeting at least two of these criteria are included: a) 10-49 employees, b) EUR 700K-8M in net turnover, 3) EUR 350K-4M in assets.
+The CSRD in its current form also covers SMEs traded on EU markets, although many of these companies will likely fall out of scope under the Omnibus revisions.
+Currently, for small SMEs, companies meeting at least two of these criteria are included: a) 10-49 employees, b) EUR 700K-8M in net turnover, 3) EUR 350K-4M in assets.
 For medium SMEs, companies meeting at least two of these criteria are included: a) 50-249 employees, b) EUR 8M-40M in net turnover, c) EUR 4M-20M in assets.
 Listed SMEs will have to comply starting in 2026, for reports published in 2027, but they will be able to opt out until 2028.

 As well as non-listed SMEs, the CSRD currently excludes listed micro-enterprises with ten or fewer employees and less than Euro 700K in net turnover or Euro 350K in assets.